flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 #### Naming Conventions and Guidelines

 Within the limits of these rules, you can call your variables any name you want and make them as long or as short as you want.
-However, there are some conventions you should stick to you make your coding better.
+However, there are some conventions you should stick to you make your code better.
 The following conventions will help make your code easier to write and fix when something goes wrong.
 (And trust me, something *always* goes wrong.):

 - **Use lower case and underscores**

   There are two common ways to name a variable.
-For an example we will consider a variable that will bear a name that can be read as "black knight".
+For an example we will consider a variable with a name that can be read as "black knight".
 The first way is lower case with underscores for spaces: `black_knight`.
 The second is often called "camel case": `BlackKnight`.
-Obviously you can use all caps (`BLACKKNIGHT`), no spaces (`blackknight`), some form abbreviation (`blk_knt`)  or any combination of these.
+Obviously you can use all caps (`BLACKKNIGHT`), no spaces (`blackknight`), some abbreviation (`blk_knt`)  or any combination of these.
 However, the lower case with underscores and camel case are the most common for general use variables.

   When writing Python especially as you are learning, stick to the lower case with underscores.
 For what we will be doing this will help your code be more readable and clear to you and anyone else reading it.